dhvakr/30DGCP-ChallengeLabs/Track2-DataScience_ML/2_Perform-Foundational-Data-ML-and-AI-Tasks-in-Google-Cloud.md

 * Enter name as your GCP Project ID > Leave others to default > **Create**

-> Run the following from the Cloud Shell:
+> Run the following code to the Cloud Shell:

 ```yaml
 - bq mk lab